strimzi/proposals/073-improve-handling-of-CA-renewals-and-replacements-in-client-based-operands.md

 This proposal suggests improving the API of our custom resources that we use for configuring the trusted certificates.
 It should allow loading more certificates without an exact specification of the keys in the Secret.
-To do so, we should add a new field called `extension`.
+To do so, we should add a new field called `certificatesMatching`.
-This field will allow users to specify the extension of the files that should be loaded from the Secret without specifying the exact name.
+This field will allow users to specify a pattern to match the files that should be loaded from the Secret without specifying the exact name.
+The pattern will use the [_glob_ pattern format](https://en.wikipedia.org/wiki/Glob_(programming)) allowing users to use wildcards such as `*` or `?` to specify the certificates that should be loaded.

+In the Strimzi Cluster Operator, the [Java `PathMatcher`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/nio/file/PathMatcher.html) will be used to parse the pattern.
+In the container, `bash` will be used to evaluate the pattern.

 The existing `certificate` field will remain supported.
-But it will not be marked as required anymore and instead the CRDs will require one of the fields `certifciate` or `extension` to be specified.
+But it will not be marked as required anymore and instead the CRDs will require one of the fields `certifciate` or `certificatesMatching` to be specified.

 This would allow users to instruct Strimzi to load all files with a specific extension as trusted certificates.
 For example with a Secret like this: